srmainwaring/rs750/README.md

 You will need a working installation of ROS and Gazebo in order to use this package, we recommend `ros-melodic-desktop-full`.

-To use the model in simulation you will also need to the marine simulation libraries `asv_sim` and `asv_wave_sim` listed in the installation instructions below.
+To use the model in simulation you will also need to have the marine simulation libraries `asv_sim` and `asv_wave_sim` listed in the installation instructions below.

 ## Installation